 - Distribution, intent to distribute, or dispensing a Schedule I or Schedule II narcotic, which could lead to a $25,000 fine and up to two decades imprisonment.

 For minor drug possession offenses, jail time is typically avoidable-, especially for a first offense.
-However, repeat offenders and those accused of distribution or intent to distribute are likely to serve at least some time incarcerated making contact with a Montgomery County drug lawyer even more imperative.
+However, repeat offenders and those accused of distribution or intent to distribute are likely to serve at least some time incarcerated making contact with a MoCo drug lawyer even more imperative.

 How a Montgomery County Drug Lawyer Can Fight for You